Hedlen/MEFLUT/README.md

 |  |--...
 |--test.txt //  Test set index.
 ```
-The indices of the selected 2, 3, and 4 frames in the paper will be updated in the future.
+I write a data_select.py code under the data_utils folder to handle the user can select 2, 3 or 4 frames to operate as needed.
+In the actual training, our experiments are also randomly selected, so there may be bias in the experimental results.

 ## Usage
 ### Requirements